Nuts Dangers to Dogs

 Toxic Poisoning and Upset Stomach a Common Symptom

 Dog owners, beware of rewarding your four-legged companion with a variety of salty treats in the form of nuts.

 Nuts are one more "DO NOT EAT" item to add to Fido's list of toxic or harmful substances.
-Certain types of nuts can cause toxic poisonings, an upset stomach or an obstruction in your dog's gastrointestinal tract which can lead to life-saving surgery and unexpected veterinary expenses.
+One of the most popular online searches for pet owners is "are peanuts safe for dogs?"
+In fact, certain types of nuts can cause toxic poisonings, an upset stomach or an obstruction in your dog's gastrointestinal tract which can lead to life-saving surgery and unexpected veterinary expenses.

-According to VPI Pet Insurance, walnut poisoning is one of the most common claims for toxic ingestion.
-The average cost to treat walnut poisoning is $315.74.
-The average cost to treat an upset stomach, according to VPI’s claims data, is $214.69.
+According to Nationwide pet insurance, walnut poisoning is one of the most common claims for toxic ingestion.
+The average cost to treat walnut poisoning is $419.
+The average cost to treat liver failure, according to Nationwide pet insurance’s claims data, is $720.

 Keep your pet safe and make sure the nuts listed below are out of your dog's reach.